 I love visiting Coffee Pot Blvd and the Snell Isle Blvd bridge intersection and scoping out the wealthy homes while enjoying a leisurely walk, plus this area is also great for pictures!

-Spend an Afternoon at Florida Botanical Gardens + Heritage Village
+16. Spend an afternoon at Florida Botanical Gardens + Heritage Village

 It’s a little bit outside of St. Pete but after reading from the park’s website, I had to include it!
 This is a great thing to do for free that offers a lot of value!
 I am dying to check this place out soon!